The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 As MACVAD’s business with ALDI Stores in Australia grew, we were introduced to ALDI buyers in the UK.
 For all of 2009 and half of 2010 Emma Dever serviced this growing account from the other side of the world in Australia.
 By August 2010 an office was needed in the UK - we found a home on the northern edge of London in Borehamwood.
 The end of 2010 also signalled an office move for MACVAD Australia to Camperdown, just on the western fringe of the Sydney CBD.

 2011 saw the opening of a South African office based in Johannesburg to support the burgeoning business relationships that were being driven by Guido Lorenzini in that region.
-Sharl Short has done the large trip many times back to his homeland to help support this team.
+Sharl Short now a Director has done the large trip many times back to his homeland to help support this team.

 2012 saw MACVAD open an overseas office for the 3rd year in a row and the 5th time in the last 9 years- this time in Toronto, Canada Led by Hamish Miller from NZ, MACVAD's business had reached a level where a local presence was needed.